-- In the popup, locate an item you need.
-You can start typing a name of the element for DataGrip to narrow down the search.
+In the popup, locate an item you need.
+You can start typing a name of the element for RubyMine to narrow down the search.
 Press Enter to return to the editor and the corresponding element.

 Use breadcrumbs for navigation

-You can navigate through the source code with breadcrumbs that show names of views, aliases, fields, tables, and other objects in the currently opened file.
+You can navigate through the source code with breadcrumbs that show names of classes, variables, functions, methods, and tags in the currently opened file.
 By default, breadcrumbs are enabled and displayed at the bottom of the editor.

 Find a line or a column

 In the editor, press Ctrl+Alt+F12 or in the context menu, select Reveal in Finder.

 In the Reveal in Finder popup, select a file or a directory to open in a path finder and press Enter.